onaio/fhir-web/packages/opensrp-notifications/README.md

 ## Usage

-The following available functions support different types of notifications.
+The following available functions support different types of notifications:

 `sendSuccessNotification`: Used to display a success popup